-About me: I teach in William and Mary's Classical Studies department, including classes on Roman archaeology and art, Roman social history, the ancient city of Pompeii, the region of Roman Egypt, and Latin language and literature.
-I have particular research interests in Roman fresco and Roman sculpture.
-My most recent work treats the importation of ancient Egyptian artworks and artifacts into Italy in the imperial period, and my new work looks at narrative strategies in Roman myth paintings.
+About me: I teach in William and Mary's Classical Studies department, including classes on Roman archaeology and art, the cities of Rome and Pompeii, and Latin language and literature.
+I have particular research interests in Roman fresco and sculpture.
+My recent book treats the importation of ancient Egyptian artworks and artifacts into Italy in the imperial period, and my new work looks at narrative strategies in Roman myth paintings.

 University of Michigan (MA Latin 1999, MA Classical Archaeology 1999, PhD Classical Art and Archaeology Dec.
 2002)

 Selected Fellowships and Awards

 Alumni Association,The College of William and Mary, Award for Teaching Excellence (2015)